The First Grammar Nazis

 Remember, this book had been put out as two volumes in 1925 and 1926.
 It had garnered a great deal of interest overseas.
 But back-translations of the first English-language edition, published in Britain in 1933, showed that references to ‘effective’ British wartime propaganda were missing; the first French edition had toned down much of the source material’s violent language; and the first Arabic edition had taken out disparaging remarks about the Arabs.
 You can see why Goebbels was getting itchy.

 Fun fact—if that’s at all possible when you’re writing about Mein Kampf—Murphy’s work was serialised in the US in 18 weekly parts, at sixpence each, with all of the royalties going to the British Red Cross Society.
-That wasn’t the only charity to benefit from Mein Kampf, but then, ‘benefit’ is an uncomfortable premise, so we’ll move on.
+That wasn’t the only charity to benefit from Mein Kampf, but then, ‘benefit’ is an uncomfortable premise in the same breath as ‘Nazis’, so we’ll move on.
+Quickly.

 In short, there is significant room for error when you move words, punctuation, and the intent of a person’s grammar or syntax from one language to another.
 To make it worse, Hitler was an articulate orator—he was dictating thoughts off the cuff to Hess.
 The book is full of extraordinarily long passages that ask translators and readers to work pretty hard.

 It’s a long stream of consciousness, which makes much of its intent seem convoluted and hard to understand.
 It’s full of metaphors too, which often happens when a person is orating ad hoc.
 In an attempt to improve the flow, Hess’s edits delivered also many complex ideals as focused texts with unhelpfully ambiguous ideas—malleable, mellifluous malfeasance was the result.